 Covenants and body corporate by-laws for sustainability

-- ban energy efficient features or fixtures
+- banning energy efficient features or fixtures

-- light roof colours (by only requiring dark colours)
+- light roof colours

 - energy efficient windows or window treatment (e.g. tinting)

 The body corporate provisions for energy efficient dwellings are regulated through the Building Act 1975 (Chapter 8A, part 2).

 Positioning of residential solar infrastructure – 'ban the banners'

 The original policy intent of the 'ban the banners' policy was to ensure developer covenants and body corporate by-laws could not inhibit the installation of solar hot water systems or solar panels, including by restricting where the panels or hot water systems could be located, on the roof of a home or garage, solely on the basis of aesthetics.

 A court decision affected the efficacy of the provisions, making it necessary to amend the provisions to clarify the original policy intent.